May 21, 2022

 Things that took a getting used to -

-• Adjusting to the assymetric day-night hours.
+• Adjusting to the asymmetric day-night hours.
 In summer, the sun shines for nearly 18 hrs.
 Winter has darkness for nearly 18 hrs.

 • Unpredictable weather.